-- Text neck.
-Think about your posture and your body movements when you’re texting on your smartphone.
-It’s just about the complete opposite from what we’d call “good posture.”
+Think about your posture and body movements when texting on your smartphone.
+It’s the opposite of what we’d call “good posture.”

-- Smartphone thumb.
-You’re probably super familiar with the typical way you hold your smartphone in your hand.
-Using the same gripping motion to text or hold your phone repeatedly can lead to painful thumb issues.
+You’re probably familiar with how you hold your smartphone in your hand.
+Using the same gripping motion to text or have your phone repeatedly can lead to painful thumb issues.

 Smartphone thumb is actually tendinitis of the thumb, which historically was really only seen in factory workers.
 Today, it’s much more common.

 So, what can you do to prevent it?
 Try to alternate the finger you use when texting instead of always relying on your thumb.
 If you can, use the voice-to-text feature to give your fingers a break.

 While your fingers may take the brunt of the punishment from smartphone use, technology can also affect your wrists.

 You can develop cubital tunnel syndrome when you spend time with your arm bent to use a computer mouse or resting your elbows on your desk.
 This condition leads to numbness and tingling in the ring and pinky fingers of the hand and soreness inside the elbow.